cksystemsteaching/selfie/README.md

 The key observation is that *S* is RISC-U code that executes RISC-U code, that is, the RISC-U code of *U* in this case.
 But if *H* can execute the RISC-U code of *S*, it can also execute the RISC-U code of *U*, effectively bypassing *S*.
 The option `-y 1` in the above invocation of selfie does exactly that.
 Instead of launching a mipster instance, it creates a *hypster* instance for *S* which, similar to a mipster instance, executes *U*, yet not by interpretation but by instructing *H* to execute *U* on its behalf, through something called a *context switch*.
 The factor 1.28 overhead comes from context switching and may become even less if *U* were to run longer amortizing bootstrapping cost even more.

-We say that hypster *hosts* the execution of RISC-U code in a *virtual machine*.
+We say that hypster *hosts* the execution of RISC-U code in a *virtual machine* which is, for the executed code, indistinguishable from the real machine except for performance.
 Hypster is inspired by the notion of a *hypervisor* hence the name.
-Virtualization is a fascinating concept but it takes time to understand it.
+Virtualization makes hardware *soft* while maintaining most of its performance.
+Suddenly, we can have as many virtual machines as there is time, space, and energy, even if we only have one real machine.
+Virtualization is a fascinating concept but it takes time and effort to understand it.
 We come back to it in the last chapter.

 ### Life